alekart/Angular6-json-schema-form/README.md

 To see many examples of widgets, explore the source code, or call `getAllWidgets()` from the `WidgetLibraryService` to see all widgets currently available in the library.
 All default widget components are in the `projects/json-schema-form/src/lib/widget-library` folder, and all custom Material Design widget components are in the `projects/json-schema-form/src/lib/framework-library/material-design-framework` folder.
 (The Bootstrap 3 and Bootstrap 4 frameworks just reformat the default widgets, and so do not include any custom widgets of their own.)

 ### Changing or adding frameworks

+_**NOTE:** This part was not updated to the new fork with separated frameworks, creating a framework might differ from the [hamzahamidi's](https://github.com/hamzahamidi/Angular6-json-schema-form) version_

 To change the active framework, either use the `framework` input of the `<json-schema-form>` tag, or load the `FrameworkLibraryService` and call `setFramework(yourCustomFramework)`, with either the name of an available framework ('bootstrap-3', 'bootstrap-4', 'material-design', or 'no-framework'), or with your own custom framework object, like so: